-The first is Akamal beach which is famous for the turtles there which you can snorkel with!
-This beach is only about 20 minutes from Tulum and accessible by Collectivo.
-Akamel beach can be busy at peak season times but is well-worth a visit especially is you haven’t snorkeled with massive wild turtles before.
+The first is Akumal Beach which is famous for the turtles there which you can snorkel with!
+This beach is only about 20 minutes drive from Tulum and accessible by Collectivo.
+Akumal Beach can be busy at peak season times but is well worth a visit especially if you haven’t snorkeled with massive wild turtles before.

-X-cacel is another beautiful beach and when we went there it was empty – we literally had the turquoise ocean all to ourselves!
+Xcacel is another beautiful beach and when we went there it was empty – we literally had the turquoise ocean all to ourselves!
 It is also accessible by Collectivo and has a $3 USD entrance fee.
 The cool thing about this beach is that there is also a Cenote only one minute walk from the ocean which you can explore for free!
 We spent half a day here and it was gorgeous and cheap, I would highly recommend this as a great day trip.

-One of the most famous things to the Yucatan Penninsula is the Cenotes which are literally everywhere!
+One of the most famous things to do in the Yucatan Penninsula is exploring the Cenotes which are literally everywhere!
 There are just too many to see them all – so you must choose wisely which ones to check out.
 Definitely ask around for other peoples’ recommendations but I will tell you about the ones we chose to visit.

 Dos Ojos Cenotes cost 350 pesos entrance fee which is one of the pricier cenote fees.
 However, if you have never seen a cave with bright blue water before then definitely check this one out regardless of the price.

-This Cenote is very different than Dos Ojos as it is less of cave and has much more greenery.
+This Cenote is very different than Dos Ojos as it is less of a cave and has much more greenery.
 Imagine mangroves and a massive freshwater swimming pool.

-Cenote Calavera is also 100 pesos entrance fee but is typically much less busy and is more of what people typically imagine when they think of Centoes – a big hole in the earth with a swimming pool.
+Cenote Calavera is also 100 pesos entrance fee per person but is typically much less busy and is more of what people typically imagine when they think of Cenotes – a big hole in the earth with a swimming pool.

-There are dozens more cenotes to explore.
+There are dozens of more cenotes to explore.
 For more details on the Cenotes around Tulum check out our friend’s article from Best Cenote Dives here.

 Scuba Dive in Cenotes

 Diving in a couple of cenotes is a once in a lifetime experience.
 This was something I had been looking forward to for weeks!
-We have done a few ocean dives in the Caribbean already on this trip, but I was excited for something different – and it sure was different!
+We have done a few ocean dives in the Caribbean already on this trip, but I was excited about something different – and it sure was different!

 We first dove the Casa Cenote which was really neat because you literally dive underneath mangroves.
 When I looked up I could see all of the roots of the trees.
-This was a good dive to start with because although there was some covered areas there were many openings allowing lots of light in and easy access to the surface if needed.
+This was a good dive to start with because although there were some covered areas there were many openings allowing lots of light in and easy access to the surface if needed.

 The next cenote we dove was Calavera which was completely opposite of Casa Cenote.
-Here it was all cave diving around the large opening of the cenote.
+Calavera Cenote was all cave diving around the large opening of the cenote.
 We saw lots of white rock formations.
-There was also a false surface affect that the water makes where the fresh water meets the salt water.
+There was also a false surface effect that is made where the fresh water meets the salt water.

 We went diving with the company called Best Cenote Dives and they were great!
 Our instructor, Dominic (also the owner), was friendly, spoke English as a first language, and was lots of fun.
 Not to mention the gear was in great shape and the day went smoothly from beginning to end.
 We like to support these smaller companies who truly take pride in their work and have a passion for scuba diving which is very apparent.

 Visit the Coba Ruins

-I have been to the Coba ruins a couple of years ago on a previous visit to Tulum so this time it was a miss.
+I have been to the Coba Ruins a couple of years ago on a previous visit to Tulum so this time it was a miss.
 However, many backpackers are making the trip to check out these ruins especially since they are closer and cheaper than visiting the famous Chichen Itza.

 Eat Street Food

 Tulum is also a common place for festivals and celebrations, which in Mexico, means food and lots of it!
 While we were in Tulum there was a celebration in the main square.
 There was everything from pizza to corn dogs to crepes to nachos available for sale for a couple of dollars.
 Talking to other travelers I have realized that these festivals are very common in Tulum.
-So, if you are there for a couple of nights it is likely you will find yourself one and be able to indulge in some celebratory street food.
+So, if you are there for a couple of nights it is likely that you will find yourself one and be able to indulge in some celebratory street food.